Rubbadubbers

-Rubbadubbers is a British stop-motion children's television series produced by HIT Entertainment, with animation production by Hot Animation.
-The series was broadcast in the UK on BBC2 and CBeebies from 2 September 2002 to 14 February 2005.
+Rubbadubbers is a British stop-motion animated children's television series produced by HIT Entertainment, with animation production by Hot Animation.
+It was broadcast in the UK on BBC2 and CBeebies from 15 January 2003 to 14 February 2005.
 Created by Peter Curtis, it focuses on seven friendly, sentient bath toys as they find themselves in their dreams of imaginary worlds outside of the bathroom they live in – the ringleader in the series being a pink toy frog named Tubb.
 In the US, the series was broadcast on Nickelodeon, Noggin and PBS Kids Sprout.

 The series was originally announced under the working title "Plugg" (an early name for the character of Tubb).
-BBC started commissioning the show on 2 September 2002 after two lost pilots were made: "Plugg" from 1999 and "Splish Splash Splosh!" from 2001.
-It is unknown if these pilots even exist, but an animator has stated that they did some test animations.
 Hasbro licensed Rubbadubbers for producing a toy line to promote the series.
 The series concluded production on 14 February 2005 after 52 episodes.

-Plot
+Premise

 Seven anthropomorphic bath toys called the Rubbadubbers live a peaceful life in the bathroom of a house somewhere in England.
 The toys belong to two children who live at the house named Benjie and Sis (however, they are never seen or heard by viewers).
-Whenever the children or anyone else isn't in the bathroom, the Rubbadubbers come to life and usually begin a fun activity.
+Whenever the children or anyone else is not in the bathroom, the Rubbadubbers come to life and usually begin a fun activity.

 However, in every episode, one of the toys (excluding Winona) become frustrated with the way a certain activity or situation goes.
 They then wish for it to go as planned by beginning the wish with "If only-".
 Suddenly, they begin dreaming about an alternate reality where the wish comes true.
 When they immediately realize this, they are surprised and say, "I said, if only!".
 Some of the other Rubbadubbers appear in their dream world as well, where they play different versions of their regular selves in order to either assist or hinder the character that made the wish.

 It always turns out that the chosen Rubbadubber's wish never goes the way that they planned, much to their disappointment.
 They then complain again with another "If only-," wish, which automatically ends the dream.
 When the dream disappears, the Rubbadubber says "Oh, I'm back!" or "Oh, I'm back in the bathroom!" and they learn to be careful with what they wish for, and then decide that instead of changing the real-world situation to their will, they should simply leave it as it was and find a way to deal with it or even have fun with it.
 All the Rubbadubbers are then happy again.
 Every episode ends with Reg the robot, one of the Rubbadubbers, announcing to the others that Benjie and Sis are arriving in the bathroom for a bath.
 The toys then excitedly prepare themselves for it, ending the episode.